Plymstock School ICT and Computing Department

 In KS3 (Years 7-9) all students will have one lesson of ICT/Computing per week.
 In KS4 students can choose to study either ICT or Computer Science at GCSE.
 Both of these courses are also available at A-level.

 Key Stage 3

-In year 8 student have longer units based on a theme:
+In Year 8 students have longer units based on a theme:

-In year 9 we begin to introduce the two courses available at GCSE.
-Students will complete sample tasks for GCSE ICT controlled assessment (using a database, making a logo and digital advert) and then move on to GCSE Computer Science topics (text-based programming languages and how computers store and process data).
-This should enable them to make an informed choice between these two courses for KS4.
+In Year 9 we begin to introduce the two courses available at GCSE.
+Students will complete sample tasks for the iMedia course as well as undertaking some theory topics and programming tasks for the GCSE Computer Science.
+This will enable them to make an informed choice between these two courses for KS4.

 At KS4 we offer two GCSE courses:

-A-level Computing covers the theories behind computers and how computing devices work, as well as more advanced programming techniques in a variety of languages.
-A good level of Maths is very important for computing, usually at least a B at GCSE.
-In year 12 there are two exams, a 2 hour on-screen practical and a 1 hour written paper.
-In year 13 there is one 2 hour exam and one extended project, where students develop a programmed solution for a client.
+A-level Computer Science covers the theories behind computers and how computing devices work, as well as more advanced programming techniques in a variety of languages.
+A good level of Maths is very important for computing, at least a 6 at GCSE.
+This course is 80% exam with a Programming Project that contributes the final 20% of their grade.

 During KS3 students can expect to get 2 to 3 pieces of homework per term.
 This reflects the fact that they only have one lesson of ICT and Computing per week.

 During KS4 when students are studying a GCSE course, they can expect to get one piece of homework per fortnight.
 This should take between 30 and 40 minutes to complete.
 Alternatively, a teacher may set two shorter pieces of homework on consecutive weeks.

 During KS5 Computer Science, students can expect to receive a home learning task following each sub-topic/concept.
 This will approximately relate to three theory home learning tasks per week.
 This will be accompanied by a weekly programming task that will be submitted for feedback.